 The Michigan Cancer Consortium is a state-wide organization supported by the Michigan Department of Community Health.
 Its focus is to reduce the human and economic burden of cancer.
 Membership consists of more than 120 health care organizations across the state.

-In his position on the Board of Directors, Dr. Chapman will represent Henry Ford Health System and the Josephine Ford Cancer Institute, as he works with colleagues to achieve the Consortium's cancer prevention and control priorities.
+In his position on the Board of Directors, Dr. Chapman will represent Henry Ford Health System and the Henry Ford Cancer Institute, as he works with colleagues to achieve the Consortium's cancer prevention and control priorities.

 Dr. Chapman, an expert in lung cancer, is passionate about improving access to early detection, screening and treatment for cancer patients in Michigan.